wlsf82/learning-about-testing/applications/learningabouttesting/extensions/about_us/public/content/about_us.md

-The Learning About Testing portal is been created as an experiment for knowledge sharing about software testing techniques, like TDD and automation.

-We are not a common learning portal.
-Here we'll teach you with what we've learned during the years of our experiences.
+<p>Learning About Testing portal is an experiment for knowledge sharing about software testing.
+We are not a common learning portal, here we'll share you with what we've learned during the years, with: content of real projects, hands-on sessions recorded in hangouts, conversations about software architecture, tools and good practices, and so on.</p>